Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 - Q: What the heck is this “MetaRule” thing sometimes mentioned?
 I’ve never seen one…

 - Q: Can a Surprise be used to cancel a Hand Limit on your own turn?

-- Q: If someone plays Trade Hands with me, and I have some Surprises (other than Stop That, which could prevent the trade) can I use them even though they’re not canceling a card play, just so I don’t have to give them to the other player?
+- Q: If someone plays Trade Hands with me, and I have some Surprises (other than Stop That, which could prevent the trade) can I use them up with no effect, just so I don’t have to give them to the other player?

 - Q: Does having the Librarian in play let us draw & play an extra card for Miskatonic Study Group?